samhita-m/castaway_problem/README.md

 Download solution.m and find_direction.m files.

 Run solution.m file which has find_firection.m function.
+An animation of the solution is diplayed.

+For the initial positions of castaway and shark intersecting, there is no solution.
+For any othe case, there is a definite solution.